open-toolchain/tekton-catalog/communication/README.md

    ![Tekton pipeline definitions](./sample/sample-tekton-pipeline-definitions.png)

-3) Add the environment properties:
+3) Add the environment properties as needed:

-   - `domain` the Slack domain to send the message to.
+   - `domain` (optional) the Slack domain to send the message to.
    - `channel` (optional) the channel to post to (overrides the dafault channel as set in the Slack webhook).
    - `messageFormat` (optional) the format of the message (text or JSON).
    - `message` (optional) the message to post to Slack.